ChampionSamay1644/custom_yolo/docs/en/models/yolov3.md

 ### Where can I find resources to cite YOLOv3 in my research?

-If you use YOLOv3 in your research, please cite the original YOLO papers and the Ultralytics YOLOv3 repository.
+If you use YOLOv3 in your research, please cite the original YOLO papers and the numa_ultralytics YOLOv3 repository.
 Example BibTeX citation:

 !!! quote ""